 Con: Designers/Design Firms Can Be Expensive

 Depending on the length of your video and the type of graphics needed, paying a professional designer to bring your vision to life can be pricey.
-While both filmed and designed videos can range from relatively inexpensive to very expensive to produce, the baseline cost of creating a professional look and feel tends to less with filmed video.
+Both filmed and designed videos can range from relatively inexpensive to very expensive to produce.
+However, the baseline cost of creating a professional look and feel tends to be less expensive with filmed video.

 Types of Content That Will Work Best with Motion Graphics/Animation

-Companies also often use graphic design and animation to demonstrate how something works in a way that would be difficult to film.
+Companies also often use graphic design and animation to demonstrate how something works that would be difficult to film.
 For example, this video from Intel:

-Did you find the post helpful?
-Anything to add?
+Did you recently make the tough choice between motion graphics and film?
 Give us a shout at @SproutVideo on Twitter, or leave a comment below.